decole/laravel-discord-notify-api/README.md

 ### Microservice web GUI

 <localhost:89> - welcome page with microservice info
-<localhost:89/history> - watch table log message transit on this microservice

 ### How to use